-Derrida’s work inspired Bernard Tschumi, who designed Parc de la Villette after his winning entry for the competition in 1982.
-The competition was set after the then French President set Paris for an urban Redevelopment.
+Derrida’s work of deconstructivism architecture inspired Bernard Tschumi, who designed Parc de la Villette after his winning entry for the competition in 1982.
+The competition was set after the then-French President set Paris for an urban Redevelopment.

 His approach was un-traditional, creating a program where the unknown entropic unknown and the cartesian space was set to exist in a state of constant reconfiguration and discovery.
 His Design, along with other entries, such as Derrida and Peter Eisenmann, Zaha Hadid, Jean Nouvel, and Rem Koolhas’, brought notice to deconstructivism.

 Mass Media Popularity

 The style gained mass global attention during MOMA’s 1988 Deconstructivist exhibition, which had been organized by Philip Johnson and Mark Wigley.
 The exhibition featured works of Zaha Hadid, Peter Eisenman, Daniel Libeskind, and many others.